strohne/volker/cran-comments.md

 0 errors ✔ | 0 warnings ✔ | 0 notes ✔

+* This is the release of version 3.3.1
+* No reverse dependencies found.
+* We updated the tests that previously failed in CRAN Package Check Results.

+## R CMD check results

+0 errors ✔ | 0 warnings ✔ | 0 notes ✔

 * This is the release of version 3.3.0
 * No reverse dependencies found.
 * No issues in the current CRAN Package Check Results.